 What should you never eat while on the Nordic diet?

-As with most diets, there are some foods that are not recommended to be consumed on the Nordic diet.
+As with most diets like the diverticulosis diet, there are some foods that are not recommended to be consumed on the Nordic diet.
 Unlike most fad diets, however, the things you would typically “avoid” on this diet are things you should technically be avoiding on any diet, at least in large amounts.

 - Sugar sweetened beverages (which often contain artificial sweeteners)